radutopor/ViewModelFactory/README.md

 # ViewModelFactory
-#### Automatically generate factories for (Android Architecture Component's) `ViewModel`s to enable easy assisted dependency injection
+#### Automatically generate factories for (Android Architecture Component's) ViewModels to enable easy assisted dependency injection

 This is an annotation processing library that generates a `ViewModelProvider.Factory`s for each `ViewModel` that allow easy and clean assisted dependency injection by any JSR-330-compatible library, like Dagger.
 This means any `ViewModel` can take be both provided with **common dependencies** _and_ **variable parameters** in the same constructor.